-The Civil Grand Jury Lab at Cuyamaca College is an undergraduate student research lab focused on fostering the next generation of leaders and scholars by researching California’s 58 county civil grand juries utilizing formal modeling, qualitative analysis, and quantitative analysis.
+The Civil Grand Jury Lab at Cuyamaca College is an undergraduate student research lab focused on fostering the next generation of leaders and scholars by researching California’s 58 county civil grand juries and utilizing jury reports to promote civic engagement.

 The vision of the Lab is to advance the scholarship and practice of civil grand juries at the local, state, and federal level.

-The mission of the Lab is to scholastically, socially, and professionally mentor undergraduate students conducting original research on California’s civil grand juries, maintain a database of California civil grand jury reports, findings, and recommendations, and local government responses to these reports, develop and disseminate teaching and learning resources on civil grand juries, and advance public policy based on civil grand jury reports.
+The mission of the Lab is to scholastically, socially, and professionally mentor undergraduate students conducting original research on California’s civil grand juries, develop a database of California civil grand jury reports, findings, and recommendations, and local government responses to these reports, develop and disseminate teaching and learning resources on civil grand juries, and advance civic engagement and public policy based on civil grand jury reports.

 The motto of the Lab is shared with the Political Science program at Cuyamaca College: “With you every step of the way”.